-ICAEW Conduct Committee
+ICAEW Investigation Committee

 The Institute of Chartered Accountants in England and Wales.
-The committee appointed by the council under the disciplinary bye-laws, with responsibility for considering complaints against members, firms and others as specified in the bye-laws, regulations or handbook.
+The committee appointed by the council under the schedule to the disciplinary bye-laws, with responsibility for considering complaints against members, firms and others as specified in the bye-laws, regulations or handbook.
 When a committee discharges these functions, its members are to be treated as officers of ICAEW for the purpose of regulation 2.13.